Why Personal Branding is Important in Tech

 Do you know who you want to connect and engage with via your personal brand?
 If not, the next step is to decide who you want to target.

 Authenticity is crucial in a personal brand.
 However, while you want to be yourself, producing content that your target audience finds relevant is equally important.
-So, take time to understand your audience’s needs and values and identify where they match what you can offer.
+Take time to understand your audience’s needs and values and identify where they match what you can offer.

 Step 3: Assess Your Areas of Expertise

 For your personal brand to succeed, it’s important to showcase the expertise that your audience needs.
 In other words, sell something that people want.
-Take time to determine what you can teach your audience that will help build credibility for you and your business.
+Determine what you can teach your audience that will help build credibility for you and your business.

-The early stages of personal brand building are mostly about giving away your knowledge for free.
-Once you gain momentum and earn a reputation, you can host webinars, courses and other events where people pay to hear your thoughts.
+In the early stages, focus on giving away knowledge for free.
+Once you gain momentum and reputation, you can host webinars, courses and other paid events.

 Step 4: Clean Up Your Social Media Accounts

 Social media marketing for tech companies relies heavily on LinkedIn.
-Your audience will research you on the platform to learn about your skills before deciding to work with, hire or refer you.
+Your audience will research you there to learn about your skills before deciding to work with, hire or refer you.

-• A compelling headline that explains what you do in a short sentence.
+- A compelling headline that explains what you do

-If you prefer to use more than one social media platform, Twitter is your best bet.
+If you prefer to use more than one platform, Twitter is your next best bet.

 Step 5: Optimise for SEO

-There’s no use in creating a stunning social media profile if no one sees it.
-So, optimise your profile for SEO (search engine optimisation) to make sure people can find you online.
-Include a few keywords or phrases your audience might use to find someone like you.
+There’s no use in creating a stunning profile if no one sees it.
+So, optimise your social channels for SEO (search engine optimisation).

 Step 6: Create a Consistent Posting Schedule